dvopsway/datasploit/README.md

 * instagram_client_secret
 * jsonwhois

-*We are working towards few sample API keys which we can deliver as part of the project so new users can quickly evaluate the tool.
-Although those will help only in evaluating as al evaluations will go with these keys and hence more chances of hitting the rate limiting on them.*
+*We are working towards few sample API keys which we can deliver as part of the project, so that new users can quickly evaluate the tool.
+Although those will help only in running basic scans, as all the evaluations will go with these keys and hence more chances of hitting the rate limiting on these APIs.*

 ## Usage
 To launch an automated OSINT on domain, shoot following query: